solliancenet/azure-consumption/README.md

-# Azure Consumption Power BI
+# Azure Consumption with Power BI

 This set of docs shows you how to setup Power BI reports to dynamically pull your subscription usage details and then show you costs for each resource group.
 It is Power BI refresh friendly, which is hard to do.